saio-fr/apidocs/docs/javascript-api.md

 Sets the preferred operator groups for a chat conversation on this page.
 If an operator member of one of these groups is available to chat, incomming visitor chats on this page will be affected to him.

-Pass the group ids in a table as parameter.
+Pass the group ids in a table as parameter or a single group id as a string.

 Note: the id for a group can be found by clicking on a group in the group configuration page at http://lily.saio.fr/users#groups (you have to be logged in as an admin to get there)